 2. Favor a mono-diet cleanse using warm, well-cooked foods.

-Try our Classic Cleansing Kitchari recipe!
+Try our Best Basic Kitchari recipe!

 4. Sip on hot-warm water throughout the cleanse.

-Warm water will not only help to keep the body warm, but is a great aid in facilitating a cleanse.
-Believe it or not, warm water is powerful at flushing toxins from the system and increasing the digestive fire.
-It will also help to keep the system hydrated during this drying time of year.
-Begin each day with 16 ounces of hot water and continue to drink at least 6-8 cups more throughout the day; feel free to add lemon if desired. ***Always avoid all cold or iced beverages during a cleanse.
+Warm water helps to keep the body warm and is a great aid in facilitating a cleanse.
+Believe it or not, warm water is powerful at flushing toxins from the system and increasing the digestive fire (Agni).
+This also helps to keep the system hydrated during this dry time of year.
+Begin each day with 16 ounces of hot water and continue to drink at least 6-8 cups more throughout the day (between meals); feel free to add lemon or lime if desired.

 5. Sip on warm herbal tea throughout the cleanse.